gristlabs/grist-help/help/record-cards.md

 Record Cards are a quick, easy way to view a record's details.

 To view a record's details as a card, hover over the row number and click the arrow icon that appears.
-Select 'View as card' from the drop-down menu.
+Select 'View as card' from the dropdown menu.

 ![view-as-card](images/record-cards/record-cards-view-as-card.png)